Helm Quickstart

 Kubernetes or Helm?

-Harness includes both Kubernetes with Helm and standalone Helm deployments, and you can use Helm charts in both.
+Harness includes both Kubernetes and Helm deployments, and you can use Helm charts in both.
 Here's the difference:

-- Kubernetes with Helm: Harness Kubernetes Deployments allow you to use your own Kubernetes manifests or a Helm chart (remote or local), and Harness executes the Kubernetes kubectl calls to build everything without Helm and Tiller needing to be installed in the target cluster.
+• Harness Kubernetes Deployments allow you to use your own Kubernetes manifests or a Helm chart (remote or local), and Harness executes the Kubernetes API calls to build everything without Helm and Tiller needing to be installed in the target cluster.

-- Native Helm: For Harness native Helm Deployments, you must always have Helm and Tiller running on one pod in your target cluster Tiller makes the API calls to Kubernetes in these cases.
+• For Harness Native Helm Deployments, you must always have Helm and Tiller (for Helm v2) running on one pod in your target cluster.
+Tiller makes the API calls to Kubernetes in these cases.
+You can perform a Basic or Rolling deployment strategy only (no Canary or Blue Green).
+For Harness Native Helm v3 deployments, you no longer need Tiller, but you are still limited to Basic or Rolling deployments.

 In this tutorial, we will perform a Kubernetes with Helm deployment using Helm charts and not the a native Helm deployment requiring Tiller.
 Harness recommends you use this method.